kwang927/Information-Regularization/prompt/README.md

     Follow the style of the example query, write a new **query** based on the provided abstract.

     Only output the new query (strictly more than 125 words).
 The query should not contain "_".
 Note that the query should mimic the style of the example query and base on the redacted query.

-### DORIS-MAE Query regularization on Document regularization 40% prompt
-    Given a complex query, extract 3 disjoint separate problem statements from it.
-    Query: {query}

 ### DORIS-MAE Document regularization 80% prompt
     Here is a heavily redacted scientific abstract: "{Redacted_abstract}".